Ad Network Detector

 Rule Core:

 The seller-file parser ignores blank lines and comments, then reads comma-separated rows with at least three fields.
-The advertising system domain is lowercased, the relationship type is normalized to uppercase, and the optional certification authority ID is kept when present.
+The advertising system domain is lowercased, the relationship type is normalized to uppercase, and the optional certification authority ID is preserved for review.

 | ads.txt field | How it affects the audit |